PitYeen/ENC4265_Bishop_Portfolio/manual_assessment_memo.md

 •    Fully spell-out acronyms upon their first mention with the acronym in parenthesis.<br>
 •    Include diagrams or graphics to visually depict these cables and connections referenced.

-AI Statement: AI was used to assist in spellchecking and editing for clarity.
+AI Statement: ChatGPT was used to assist in spellchecking and editing for clarity.